joe7575/profiler/README.md

 ## Introduction
 The steps to measure your Mod performance:
-1. Prepare your mod "on_timer" routines (see below)
+1. Take care that your mod is prepared for profiling (see below)
+2. Switch to the profiler folder
-2. Instrument your code by means of ``python ./profiler.py instrument ../mymod``
+3. Instrument your code by means of ``python ./profiler.py instrument ../mymod``
-3. Start your Minetest server: ``./minetestserver  --worldname myworld``
+4. Start your Minetest server: ``./minetestserver  --worldname myworld``
-4. Start your Minetest client, connect to the server and teleport to the location where your mod works
+5. Start your Minetest client, connect to the server and teleport to the location where your mod works
-5. Start profiling by means of the command ``/profiler_start``
+6. Start profiling by means of the ingame command ``/profiler_start``
-6. Wait a few minutes
+7. Wait a few minutes
-7. Stop profiling by means of the command ``/profiler_stop``
+8. Stop profiling by means of the ingame command ``/profiler_stop``
-8. De-instrument your code: ``python ./profiler.py de-instrument ../mymod``
+9. De-instrument your code: ``python ./profiler.py de-instrument ../mymod``
-9. Load the CSV file from the world folder in your spreadsheet application (Excel, Calc, ...)
+10. Load the CSV file from your world folder in your spreadsheet application (Excel, Calc, ...)

 ## Prepare your Mod